linayang-io/work-portfolio/README.md

 ### Data Visualization with Tableau
 Using open source 311 data from NYC Open Data, this dashboard I created in Tableau ranks each borough by highest volume of complaints and shows the geographical hot spots for each type of complaint.
 The original data set can be found [here](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9).
 I called the dataset's Socrata API through Tableau API.

+*November 2018. revised in August 2020*
 __________

 ### [Data Analysis and Visualization using Google BigQuery, Pandas, Numpy, Matplotlib, Seaborn, Plotly of Google Merchandise Store](https://github.com/linayang-io/python-ga-eda-worksample)
 ![abandoned cart funnel](https://github.com/linayang-io/python-ga-eda-worksample/blob/master/lyang_funnel_viz_demo.gif)

 As a marketing and sales analyst, I am often tasked to offer descriptive analysis on website performance.
-Using a sample data set that contains Google Analytics 360 data from the Google Merchandise Store, I used Python and Google BigQuery to explore 3 months of the site's performance in 2016.
+Using a sample data set that contains Google Analytics 360 data from the Google Merchandise Store, I used Python and Google BigQuery to explore 3 months of the site's performance in 2016 in [Kaggle Kernels](https://www.kaggle.com/bigquery/google-analytics-sample).
 I used Google BigQuery to export table data based on different criterias and visualized and examined patterns using Python libraries.

-You can find my original Kaggle notebook [here](https://www.kaggle.com/linayang/google-analytics-sample-eda).
+Find my original Kaggle notebook [here](https://www.kaggle.com/linayang/google-analytics-sample-eda).

 *August 2020*
 _________